Skip to main content

 What Parents Should Know

-Located in a rural area, Denver Elementary School - Lincoln Street Building may involve longer commutes for some families.
-Rural schools often serve as community anchors and may have smaller class sizes, but parents should consider transportation logistics, after-school program availability, and access to specialized services.
+Denver Elementary School - Lincoln Street Building sits in a rural area, which can mean longer drives for some families.
+Rural schools are often community anchors with smaller classes, but check transportation, after-school options, and access to specialized services before you commit.

 Score Breakdown